 We have Ancestry.

-No. We currently issue guest passes to people outside of our service area with proper ID, one per day for 30 minutes.
-There will be a $1 charge for guest passes.
+No. We issue guest passes to people outside of our service area with proper ID.

 Yes.
-You can email items to Print Library.
+You can email your documents to firstname.lastname@example.org.

 Your card may be expired, you may have a fine, or you may not have the correct PIN.
-The clerks at the circulation desk can help you figure it out with your proper ID.
+The desk clerks at the Circulation Desk can help you figure it out.

 Tax forms are available in the Library lobby from usually the end of January through April.
 Forms are also available online for federal taxes or state taxes.

-Yes, your Center Line Library card will work at all libraries in Macomb County (except for Harrison Township) and also at the Troy Public Library and the Harper Woods Public Library because we all belong to the library cooperative called the Suburban Library Cooperative.
+Yes, your Center Line Public Library card will work at all libraries in Macomb County and also at the Troy Public Library and the Harper Woods Public Library because we all belong to the Suburban Library Cooperative.

 No. Every library has different requirements for issuing library cards because libraries are funded mostly by local taxes.
-However, you are able to borrow items from most libraries in the state through MeLCat which is a federally funded program through the State of Michigan.
-Visit the Michigan eLibrary website to have items sent directly to your home library or ask a librarian to help you.
-Or you can get a MILibraryCard sticker for your library card that will allow you to visit other participating libraries in the state and borrow print materials.
-To find out more visit the MILibraryCard website.
+However, you are able to borrow items from most libraries in the state through MeLCat which is a federally-funded program through the State of Michigan.
+Visit the Michigan eLibrary website to have items sent directly to your home library or ask a Library employee to help you, or you can get a MILibraryCard sticker for your library card that will allow you to visit other participating libraries in Michigan and borrow print materials.
+To find out more, visit the MILibraryCard website.